 Expressing your brand values, including aligning with social causes you support, is an effective way to diversify your messages and instill your brand identity.
 This can include your thoughts on and participation in environmental sustainability, diversity and inclusion efforts, human rights, mental health, and more.

-These messages will particularly resonate with your younger audience, given that 72% of Gen Z consumers are more likely to do business with brands that contribute to social causes.
+These messages will particularly resonate with your younger audience, given that nearly a third of Gen Z have stopped buying from brands that don’t support social causes.
 By distributing this kind of content, you can also convey your brand story and background and make connections with customers.

 SMS marketing best practices

 Texting your customers may sound like a simple marketing task, but as you can see, it’s not a one-size-fits-all endeavor.
-Just as there’s different forms of SMS communication with their own objectives, there’s specific steps you need to take when developing your strategy and launching campaigns to uphold quality and privacy standards.
+Just as there’s different forms of SMS communication with their own objectives, there’s different best practices you need to take when developing your SMS marketing strategy and launching campaigns to uphold quality and privacy standards.

 Ensure compliance